oddbird/oddsite/content/2016/08/22/possibilities.rst

 image:
   - src: 'bwdraft.jpg'
 summary: |
   OddBird met for a work retreat in April.
 On the Oddgenda: grow the company and redesign OddSite.
-I came home from retreat tasked with reviewing OddBird’s web presence and proposing ways to improve communication about our process and service in order to attract new clients.
+I came home from retreat tasked with reviewing OddBird’s web presence and proposing ways to improve communication about our process and services in order to attract new clients.
 after:
   - include: 'blog/_tag-module.html.j2'
     title: 'OddSite Re-design Timeline'